Pupil premium funding

 Our after school enrichment programme, which all students attend for 1 hour per week at no charge, will cost the school around £25,000 for all 4 year groups for the year.

 We support parents of PP pupils with the cost of swimming lessons.
 These cost £45 per pupil for the year.
 Each class at INAP has 6 trips during the course of the school year.
 We support families eligible for PP funding with the cost of these trips.

 We will evaluate the impact of this strategy in September 2018 by reviewing the attendance, progress and attainment of non PP students v PP students across all primary year groups.

 Catch Up Funding

-For 2015-16, Isaac Newton Academy received £11,000 of Y7 catch up funding to support the staff in ensuring that students whose key stage 2 levels were less than a 4c in maths and English maximise their potential and achieve top grades, in line with all students.
+In 2016-17 received £11,000 of Catch Up funding to support the staff in ensuring that students whose key stage English and Maths outcomes were significantly below age related levels in order to maximise their potential to achieve top grades, in line with all students.

-At the Academy we taught the 180 students in the year group in 8 sets (grouped by attainment, with the lowest attainers in very small groups) rather than 6 for maths and English .This arrangement required 20 additional teaching periods, at a cost of around £40,000.
+We taught the 180 Year 7students in the year group in 7 sets (grouped by attainment, with the lowest attainers in very small groups) rather than 6 for maths and English .This arrangement required 10 additional teaching periods in each year group, at a cost of around £20,000.

 At Isaac Newton Academy, we place a high emphasis on out of hours learning and every student has the opportunity to complete their independent learning in the library until 6pm every day.
 Our lowest attaining students are targeted to receive IL support and value the opportunity to talk through their IL with dedicated IL support teachers.
 The cost of this support is approximately £6000 per year.